 Treating women trying to get pregnant at 40 (or older)

-With this new recommendation, additional research has been performed to identify the most efficient and effective way for women over age 40 to conceive since each month is so crucial.
+Given the decline in fertility with aging, additional research has been performed to identify the most efficient and effective way for women over age 40 to conceive since each month is so crucial.
 The standard starting recommendation for treatment would be the administration of fertility medications to assist with ovulation followed by intrauterine insemination (“IUI”) using the partner’s sperm or donor sperm.
-If a woman did not conceive after 3-6 months using this treatment, then the recommendation would be to move to in-vitro fertilization (“IVF”), which involves placing the egg and sperm together in the laboratory followed by a transfer of the resulting embryos into the woman’s uterus.
+If a woman does not conceive after 3-6 months using this treatment, then the recommendation would be to move to in-vitro fertilization (“IVF”), which involves placing the egg and sperm together in the laboratory followed by a transfer of the resulting embryos into the woman’s uterus.
 IVF is known to have higher success rates but is more time-consuming, costly and involves the female partner undergoing a procedure to extract the eggs.
 Therefore, we routinely did not recommend starting with this treatment in the past.

 However, a study released in 2014 specifically addressed the best way to treat women who are 40 years and older and reaching the years of decreased reproductive potential.
 This study, called the Forty and Over Treatment Trial (FORT-T), evaluated women aged 40 years and older and assigned them to 3 treatment groups: immediate treatment with IVF, treatment with an oral pill to induce ovulation followed by IUI, or treatment with injectable medications to induce ovulation followed by IUI.
 For those patients who did not get pregnant after 2 cycles of IUI, they were switched to IVF for their subsequent cycles.
 The investigators evaluated the pregnancy rates from each of the groups.
 The results were very interesting and have changed the way that we think about treating women who are 40 and older.